Skip to main content

 • “Meaning it looks horrible on PC, texture quality looks like a PlayStation 2 game, and you can't change it because there's zero graphic settings.”

-• “I can tell that there were many corners cut throughout this game's development, along with flat-out blatant false advertising through the use of AI-generated ad images, very obviously fake screenshots taken in-engine and not in-game (in-game graphics are comparable to Quest 3 with no options to enhance them).”
+• “I can tell that there were many corners cut throughout this game's development, along with blatant false advertising through the use of AI-generated ad images.
+In-game graphics are comparable to Quest 3 with no options to enhance them.”

 • stability